Directing

 At the closing ceremony, the Region 2 committee will announce the SDC Regional Finalist selected by the respondents who will advance to the national festival.

-All entrants for the 2025 Regional Festivals will prepare one from the list of scenes below, selected by the SDC fellowship alumni.
+All entrants for the 2026 and 2027 Regional Festivals will prepare one from the list of scenes below, selected by the SDC fellowship alumni.

 Machinal by Sophie Treadwell (Nick Hern Books)